 Earned Income Tax Credit

 The Earned Income Tax Credit aims to assist lower to middle-income families.
-Like the child tax credit, this credit will reduce what you owe.
+Like the Child Tax Credit, the EITC will reduce what you owe.
 If you expect a refund, this credit is fully refundable and will add to your refund.
-Look at the table below to see if you qualify.
+Look at the table below to see if you qualify for tax year 2022 (returns filed in 2023).

 |Dependents claimed||AGI for married filing jointly||AGI for single or head of household|